EQ-bench/EQ-Bench/README.md

 ### Version 2.3

-** Heavy disclaimer **
+** Take Note **

 This version includes a new benchmark: creative-writing.
-It is under development and will change as more questions are added to the test set.
+It is under heavy development and will change as more questions are added to the test set.

 **********************